Skip to content

 Get to Know the Local Cuisine

 Many regions in Italy have their own unique cuisines, and the Alpine region of Trentino is no different.
-Local dishes are a delicious blend of Meditteranean flavours, German influences, and mountain cooking.
+Local dishes are a delicious blend of Mediterranean flavours, German influences, and mountain cooking.
 Here are a few of the must-try food and drinks in Valle di Ledro…

 Strangolapreti – The quirky name of this dish means “priest stranglers”.
 They’re small dumplings made from bread, spinach, and cheese, smothered with butter and basil.
 And they are AMAZING – especially after a tough hike in the mountains.
-If you only try one thing while in Ledro, make sure it’s strangolapreti!
+If you only try one thing while in Ledro, make sure it’s strangolapreti

 Goulash – During the First World War, many people of Valle di Ledro were evacuated to villages near Prague.
 The local dishes they learned to cook there have become a strong part of the Ledro cuisine – such as goulash!